afishhh/subrandr/README.md

 > [!WARNING]
 > This library is experimental and no API stability is guaranteed for any of its APIs
 > even for items not marked unstable.
 This *may* or *may not* change in the future.

-Although a wgpu based rasterizer is present in subrandr, it is currently not exposed via the C API so you must use `sbr_renderer_render` which performs all rendering on the CPU and renders to a BGRA8888 bitmap the size of your viewport.

 ```c
 #include <stdio.h>